Table of Contents

-If you’re looking for an easy, family-friendly summer adventure in Alberta try canoeing or kayaking the Red Deer River.
+If you’re looking for an easy, family-friendly summer adventure in Alberta plan a kayak or canoe trip on the Red Deer River.
 Although it has a good rate of flow, there are very few, if any rapids to deal with.
 Your biggest problem will likely be running aground on a gravel bar or slipping on a muddy bank getting out of the canoe.

 There are lots of canoeing options on the Red Deer River from a one day to a week plus paddle.
 If you choose the latter you can paddle all the way from Red Deer through to Dinosaur Provincial Park.

-We did a weekend trip which was the perfect length of time – even more so because it was about 30°C. There isn’t a lot of shade for long stretches on the river.
+We did a weekend trip which was the perfect length of time – even more so because it was about 30°C. There isn’t a lot of shade for long stretches on the Red Deer River.
 And any shade you find might have to be shared with cows.
-Our trip started at Tolman Bridge and ended at Newcastle Park in Drumheller.
+Our canoe trip on the Red Deer River started at Tolman Bridge and ended at Newcastle Park in Drumheller.

-This year Red Deer River Adventures out of Drumheller is offering a shuttle service which makes a weekend trip far easier to organize.
+Red Deer River Adventures out of Drumheller is offered a shuttle service until closing in 2024.
+It sure made a weekend canoe trip on the Red Deer River far easier to organize.
 John and I along with two friends we talked into joining us left Calgary at 8 AM to arrive in Drumheller for a 9:30 AM shuttle.

 Our shuttle driver and owner of Red Deer River Adventures, Eric Neumann then filled us in on the area as we drove north for an hour through beautiful canola and flax dotted fields to our launch site near the Tolman Bridge in Dry Island Buffalo Jump Provincial Park.